Spring on the Homestead

 Help us open the homestead and welcome spring at the first event of our regular season!

 Nestled in the heart of nature, Huble Homestead offers a glimpse into the past, allowing visitors to see how early settlers would have experienced spring.
-Learn more about the past through our exhibit, take part in heritage demonstrations, and participate in old-fashioned games and the Maypole dance!
+Learn more about site's history through our new exhibit, From Homestead to Historic Site, take part in heritage demonstrations, and participate in old-fashioned games and the Maypole dance!

 Explore the historic site by taking a leisurely stroll around the grounds or opt for a guided tour with our staff at the designated times.
 Relax in the fresh outdoor air with a picnic or purchase food from the BBQ, then learn about our plans for the heritage garden.
-Bring your artistic talents and creative flair to Sunday’s scarecrow making competition and build the winning guardian for our summer crop, then treat yourself to candy or a slice of pie in the General Store.
+Bring your artistic talents and creative flair to the scarecrow making competition and build the winning guardian for our summer crop!

 Huble Homestead Historic Site is a 30 minute drive north of Prince George, BC.
 Leave the city behind and make your way up Highway 97 for 40 kilometres, before turning off on Mitchell Road to continue another 6 kilometres down a well-maintained dirt road.